Addiction | 6 min read

 Detox can help with the early stages of addiction treatment, but a comprehensive addiction treatment program is recommended to treat the psychological aspects of substance abuse.
 This is especially important if you’re abusing Adderall with other drugs.

-Treatment plans are tailored to your individual needs, whether inpatient or outpatient.
+Treatment plans are tailored to meet your individual needs, whether you are an inpatient or an outpatient.
 While the specific treatments may vary, stimulant addiction is often treated with a combination of counseling, therapies, and other evidence-based modalities to identify the causes of substance use disorder and learn healthier habits.

 Seek Help for Adderall Abuse and Addiction